 Psychotherapist Esther Perel is changing the conversation on what it means to be in love and have a fulfilling sex life.
 For the first time in human history, couples aren't having sex just to have kids; there's room for sustained desire, for couples to cultivate long-term sexual relationships.
 But how?
 Perel, a licensed marriage and family therapist, travels the world to help people answer this question.

 For her research Perel works across cultures and is herself fluent in nine languages.
-She coaches and consults organizations and families, holds a private psychotherapy practice in New York, and speaks regularly on erotic intelligence, trauma, conflict resolution and infidelity.
+She coaches and consults with organizations and families, holds a private psychotherapy practice in New York, and speaks regularly on erotic intelligence, trauma, conflict resolution and infidelity.
 She is the author of Mating in Captivity: Reconciling the Erotic and the Domestic.

 What others say